Congratulations on your decision to join us at Puget Sound!

 Housing and registration information can be found on your Cascade account.
 We encourage you to make housing arrangements and register for classes as soon as possible, as spaces fill up quickly.
 Also, please notice that the University of Puget Sound is primarily a residential campus and requires all students to live on-campus for their first two years with the university.

 Give yourself plenty of time to pack and make airplane reservations, and let us know when you are coming.
 International students usually arrive on campus one to two weeks prior to the start of the school year to participate in our orientation week.

-Orientation will take place on August 22nd, 2014.
-International students are permitted to move in to their residence halls on Thursday, August 21st.
+International Student Orientation will take place on August 22, 2014.
+International students are permitted to move in to their residence halls on Thursday, August 21.
 Please let Allyson Lindsley know when you plan to arrive so Residence Life can have your room ready in advance.